doughypastry/open-toontown-mods/README.md

+# open-toontown-mods

+A fork of Open Toontown with some useful feature branches (will list them here later).

+Original README below:

 # Open Toontown
 This repository contains the code for Open Toontown, based on the latest version of Disney's Toontown Online (sv1.0.47.38).